-Barring candidate from fighting polls before conviction will threaten democracy, says SC
+Barring a candidate from contesting election before conviction

 A bench led by Chief Justice H L Dattu observed that it may not be right in law and also in a democracy like India to restrain a person from running for a political office on the ground that he or she has been charged with serious offences.